Why You Should Trust Me

 Photographers work with both macOS and Windows, although the Mac users would probably argue that it’s better suited to their needs.
 That debate is for another article, but a good photo manager will be available for multiple platforms and multiple versions.

 ACDSee has been around since the very earliest days of digital imaging on home computers, and their expertise really shows.
-ACDSee Photo Studio is available in a number of flavors, but the Standard edition is almost exclusively a photo manager.
-It is available for all versions of Windows for $89.99, but it is currently on semi-permanent sale for $39.99.
+ACDSee Photo Studio is available in a number of flavors, but the Home edition is almost exclusively a photo manager.
+It is available for all versions of Windows for $89.99.
 There is also an unrestricted 30-day free trial available, but it does require the creation of an account in order to complete the launch process the first time you run it.

 There is a Mac version of ACDSee available, and while it doesn’t work exactly the same way, my research indicates that it’s just as capable as the Windows version.
-If you’ve had a chance to test it out, feel free to share your experience in the comments!
+You can read our detailed review of this program here.

 ACDSee does an excellent job of walking you through the initial setup process, including a quick guided tour that covers all of the most important functions of the program.
 If you accidentally close it or need to refresh your memory, you can launch it again at any time, but the interface is designed in such a way that it’s not too hard to figure out on your own.